quii/learn-go-with-tests/concurrency.md

 that does not block in Go will run in a separate *process* called a *goroutine*.
 Think of a process as reading down the page of Go code from top to bottom, going 'inside' each function when it gets called to read what it does.
-When a separate process starts it's like another reader begins reading inside the function, leaving the original reader to carry on going down the page.
+When a separate process starts, it's like another reader begins reading inside the function, leaving the original reader to carry on going down the page.

 To tell Go to start a new goroutine we turn a function call into a `go`